MAT_MM_CONCRETE

 Inelastic compaction

-Compaction is described by a curve of compaction pressure vs. densification (inelastic volumetric strain), defined by the user.
-From the defined curve, parameters $p_0$, $p_L$ and $\varepsilon_L$ are extracted by the solver.
-An example curve and the parameters extracted from it is presented below.
-The compaction pressure, $p_c\left(\varepsilon_{vol}^p\right)$, is increased from $p_0$ to $p_L$ during inelastic compaction, which occurs in region 3 (defined below).
+Compaction is described by a user-defined curve of compaction pressure vs. inelastic volumetric strain.
+Parameters $p_0$, $p_L$ and $\varepsilon_L$ are extracted from the curve by the solver.
+An illustration of a compaction curve and the parameters extracted from it is presented below.
+The compaction pressure, $p_c\left(\varepsilon_{vol}^p\right)$, is increased gradually from $p_c\left(0\right) = p_0$ to $p_c\left(\varepsilon_L\right) = p_L$ during inelastic compaction, which occurs in region 3 (defined below).

 Functions $f_u$ and $f_r$